xxyzzzq/quex/doc/source-old/character-encoding/converter_helper.rst

     QUEX_INLINE void   utf8_to_char(...);
     QUEX_INLINE void   utf8_to_wchar(...);

-in order to convert UTF8 strings to one of the target codecs.
+in order to convert UTF8 strings to one of the target encodings.
 UTF16 and UTF32 work analogously.